Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Abstract

 \section{Abstract}

-Location of non-stationary forced oscillation (FO) sources can be a challenging task, especially in cases under resonance condition with natural system modes, where the magnitudes of the oscillations could be greater in places far from the source.
-Therefore, it is of interest to construct a global time-frequency (TF) representation (TFR) of the system, which can capture the oscillatory components present in the system.
-In this paper we develop a systematic methodology for frequency identification and component filtering of non-stationary power system forced oscillations (FO) based on multi-channel TFR.
-The frequencies of the oscillatory components are identified on the TF plane by applying a modified ridge estimation algorithm.
-Then, filtering of the components is carried out on the TF plane applying the anti-transform functions over the individual TFRs around the identified ridges.
-This step constitutes an initial stage for the application of the Dissipating Energy Flow (DEF) method used to locate FO sources.
-Besides, we compare three TF approaches: short-time Fourier transform (STFT), STFT-based synchrosqueezing transform (FSST) and second order FSST (FSST2).
-Simulated signals and signals from real operation are used show that the proposed method provides a systematic framework for identification and filtering of power systems non-stationary forced oscillations.
+Location of non-stationary forced oscillation (FO) sources can be a challenging task, especially under resonance condition with natural system modes.
+In this case, the magnitudes of the oscillations could be greater in distant places from the source and the oscillation spreads over a large region of the power system.
+Detection, frequency identification and filtering of FO oscillatory components constitutes an initial and critical step for the application of oscillation source location (OSL) methods.
+Specifically, this step has a major impact on the performance of the OSL method, such as the Dissipating Energy Flow (DEF) method.
+In this paper we develop a systematic methodology for detection, identification and filtering of non-stationary FO based on multi-channel time-frequency (TF) representation (TFR).
+We compare three TF approaches applied together with the DEF method: short-time Fourier transform (STFT), STFT-based synchrosqueezing transform (FSST) and second order FSST (FSST2).
+We have used simulated signals and real world PMU data to shown that the proposed method provides a systematic framework for the identification and filtering of power systems non-stationary forced oscillations.